 Classes range from biblical Hebrew to how pop culture shapes religion and religion shapes pop culture.
 Coursework in religion will help students to lead an examined life by building up self-knowledge and compassion for others throughout the world.

 Two students and one faculty member presented on Concordia’s new interfaith studies minor and the importance of interfaith studies for higher education at the Parliament of the World’s Religions in Salt Lake City in 2015.Learn More

 Three Faiths: A Journey to Israel and Palestine

-Dr. Elna Solvang and a group of religion students examined “the complexity of religion in the world” during an Exploration Seminar to Israel and Palestine in 2016.
-They met with religious representatives and visit Jewish, Christian and Muslim communities and religious sites in Israel and the West Bank.
+Dr. Elna Solvang and a group of religion students examined “the complexity of religion in the world” during a PEAK Seminar to Israel and Palestine in February 2018.
+They met with religious representatives and visited Jewish, Christian, and Muslim communities and religious sites in Israel and the West Bank.